-# Request a download at https://listoagriculture.com/products
+# 1. Request free access at https://listoagriculture.com/products

 Getting started with agricultural field trial analysis